logangoins/logangoins.github.io/aboutme.md

 Hi I'm Logan Goins, an Associate Consultant on the Adversary Simulation team at SpecterOps.
-As part of Consulting Services, I perform Penetration Tests and Red Team Operations on clients looking to measure impact in the case of a breach or improve their detection and response capabilities.
+As part of Consulting Services, I perform Penetration Tests and Red Team Operations for clients looking to measure impact in the case of a breach or improve their detection and response capabilities.

 Additionally, I love to continuously learn and develop new tools and tradecraft for exploiting or abusing easily mis-configurable or complex technologies which may enable risk for an organization.